Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 - If your permit is valid for 2 years or more: You can stay out of Italy for a maximum consecutive period corresponding to half of the length of your permit.
 This means, for example, that if your permit is valid for two years, you can stay out of Italy for a maximum of 12 months in a row.

-- If you have an ex carta di soggiorno: You can stay out of the Schengen Area for a maximum of 12 consecutive months.
+- If you have an EU long-term permit: You can stay out of the Schengen Area for a maximum of 12 consecutive months.

-You can travel a maximum of 6 consecutive months, and up to 10 months over the 5 years, if you plan to apply for ex carta di soggiorno.
+You can travel for a maximum of 6 consecutive months, and up to 10 months over the 5 years period, if you plan to apply for an EU long-term permit.

 However, these rules do not apply if there are serious and proven reasons that force you to stay out of Italy for a longer period of time than allowed.

-Can I travel in the rest of the world with the receipt of my permit?
+Can I travel to the rest of the world with the receipt of my permit?

 To travel with the renewal receipt of one of the permessi mentioned above, you must: